AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics.md

 any of the above means.
 In this case having disconnected the mains power you should press the Battery Disconnect switch on the rear panel.

-<strong>Diamond and Arena only:</strong> Battery Disconnect will also shut down the internal
-network switch so be careful if you are running a backup console via the switch.
+&nbsp;<strong>Diamond and Arena only:</strong> Battery Disconnect will also shut down the internal network switch so be careful if you are running a backup console via the switch.
 When you shut down the console normally, the network switch will stay on for about 5 minutes then power off.
 There is no harm in leaving